 I am a junior and health studies major at Monmouth University with plans on applying to physical therapy programs this summer.
 I have run 6 full marathons including a 50 mile ultramarathon, while giving back to the community by volunteering with running charities such as Achilles International and Team for Kids.
 I have also overcome 3 knee surgeries, and hope to inspire others with any kind of setback that accomplishing your goals is possible.

+Hi my name is Alyssa I am 27.
+I was diagnosed with Turner Syndrome at birth.
+I am currently a medical assistant at a university affiliated OB-GYN.
 The mission of the Turner Syndrome Foundation is inclusive and welcomes all to participate in patient outreach to increase education and facilitate support to all young girls and women with Turner Syndrome.
 It’s highly important that our families know we are here to help, communicate, and bring comfort to them through these efforts.
 It is a rewarding experience to help others and this good cause.

 Being a part of the Turner Syndrome Foundation, to me, means that I can contribute to those dealing with TS alone.
 My goal for Turner Syndrome Foundation is that we make the awareness of this cause even greater and find support for the girls and women living with Turner Syndrome.
 I plan to use my skills in media and publicity to open up a whole new world to people unaware of TS and broaden the foundation’s horizons.